State Employee Drug Testing

 (3) Employees who have passed through a drug treatment program; and

 (4) Employees undergoing a routine employee physical examination

 SECTION 2.
 The Hawaii Revised Statutes is amended by adding a new chapter to be appropriately designated and to read as follows:

 § -l Definitions.
 As used in this chapter, unless the context requires otherwise:

 "Agency" means an internal division of a branch of government, such as a department, division, branch, agency, program, or office.

 "Controlled substance" means a controlled substance listed in chapter 329.

-"Employee" means the employee of the State including, but not limited to any and all permanent employees of the executive, judicial, and legislative branches, including legislative session staff.
+"Employee" means an employee of the State including all permanent employees of the executive, judicial, and legislative branches.
+The term also includes legislative session staff.

 "Employee assistance program" means agency-based counseling programs that offer assessment, short-term counseling, and referral services to employees for a wide range of drug, alcohol, and mental health problems that affect employee job performance.
 Employee assistance programs are responsible for referring drug-using employees for rehabilitation and for monitoring employees' progress while in treatment.

 (1) Appointees serving at the pleasure of the governor or whose appointment requires the consent of the senate;